-If you do happen to work in sales, customer journey mapping helps you understand how customers are progressing through the buying process, what pain points are keeping them from purchasing, and when those obstacles arise.
+If you do happen to work in sales, customer journey mapping helps you understand how customers progress through the buying process, what pain points keep them from purchasing, and when those obstacles arise.
 This makes it easier for sales reps to address customer needs and help them reach their goal.

-Marketing can use customer journey maps to understand the questions customers have and how they are feeling at different stages and touchpoints.
+Marketing can use customer journey maps to understand the questions customers have and how they feel at different stages and touchpoints.
 This makes it easier to craft compelling copy and provide the right content at the right time.

 Additionally, customer journey maps can help UX designers put the customer experience into context.
 When you understand what actions customers are taking and why, you can design better experiences that meet customer needs directly.

 In other words, creating customer journey maps help teams across the organization make strategic decisions and align projects and initiatives for a more effective and cohesive customer experience.

 How to create a customer journey map